Bloodflowers: Background

+The only song that was not initially written for the album was "There Is No If...", which was written when Smith was 19.
+It never made it onto an album due to Smith's initial reluctance to use the song, calling it "hippy-like", although he felt that the rendition that he recorded for Bloodflowers suited the feel of the album.

 Release and promotion

 No commercial singles were released from Bloodflowers, but two promotional singles were released to DJs and radio stations: "Out of This World", in January (Europe) and May (US), and "Maybe Someday", in January (US) and April (Europe).
 "Maybe Someday" managed to peak at No. 10 on the Alternative Airplay chart.
 Bloodflowers was a moderate success, debuting at number 16 on the US Billboard 200.
 It was nominated for a Grammy Award for Best Alternative Music Album in 2001.
 In subsequent years, Smith identified it as his favourite Cure album in a 2004 Rolling Stone interview.

+The second track on the album, "Watching Me Fall" was featured in the end credits of the 2000 horror film American Psycho.

 Reception

-The album received mixed reviews.
+Bloodflowers received mixed reviews from critics.
 Entertainment Weekly called it "one of the band's most affecting works".
+Pitchfork gave a positive review of the album scoring it a 7.5/10, praising the album's sound and concluded, "Bloodflowers contains some classic Cure material, which is more than can be said of their catalog since Disintegration."

 Melody Maker titled their review "Goth-Awful!", rating the album 1.5 out of 5.
 Rolling Stone criticized the quality of the compositions, saying, "[Smith] can write four bad songs in a row, and Cure albums tend to leak filler like an attic spilling insulation" and concluded, "Bloodflowers, is half dismissible droning, an unforgivable ratio considering it's only nine tracks long."
 Similarly, Trouser Press stated in their review: "The album sounds completely uninspired, as Smith and company go through the motions of Cure-ness."

 Les Inrockuptibles wrote that the album featured "endless songs" with "dated sounds".
 AllMusic noted that although Bloodflowers contained all the Cure's musical trademarks, "morose lyrics, keening vocals, long running times", "the album falls short of the mark, largely because it sounds too self-conscious".